jardakotesovec/backendUiExample/README.md

 Checkout `main.js`, particularly extending `getMenuItems` and `getPrimaryItems`.

+### How to add vue.js components to the Submission wizard

+Check out `addToSubmissionWizardSteps` function in BackendUiExamplePlugin.
+(Support for 3.5 yet to come, follow https://github.com/pkp/pkp-lib/issues/12041)

 Also check out generic plugin template https://github.com/pkp/pluginTemplate to see how the cypress test can be written to automatically test your plugin.

 ![image illustrating plugin example ui](docs/plugin_ui.png)